 Taking these steps to build a wardrobe in alignment with you, that leaves you satisfied instead of hungry, is your best antidote for impulsive buying, shopping addiction, and a case of “a closet full of clothes with nothing to wear.”

 Create an inspiration board.

 The likelihood of finding a single style icon that defines you is kinda low.
 Most people are more of a mix.
 Jot down the names of your favorite style icons and do a bit of research to gather inspiration from their looks.
-Maybe you gravitate toward Amber Fillerup Clark’s bohemian and eclectic aesthetic with a dose of Emma Robert’s hipster-chic edge, and a side of Julia Engel’s classic femininity.
+Maybe you gravitate toward Amber Fillerup Clark’s bohemian and eclectic aesthetic with a dose of Anna Jane Wisniewski’s sophisticated basics, and a pinch of Julia Engel’s classic femininity.
 Pulling different types of inspiration from several sources is a great way to figure out what you like most and what you dislike.

 This week, make a secret Pinterest board titled “Personal Style Inspiration.”
 Create a list of five to seven of your favorites celebs or bloggers, do a quick search on each of them, and pin the images and outfits that most resonate with you.
 Once you’ve pinned a few images, write down all the elements they have in common.
 Chances are, the characteristics your write down most frequently are the ones you most relate to, and the vibe that makes you the most comfortable.